flyteorg/flyte/rsts/concepts/data_management.rst

 Every task can read/write its own data files.
 If ``FlyteFile``, or any natively supported type like ``pandas.DataFrame`` is used, Flyte will automatically offload and download data from the configured object-store paths.
 These paths are completely customizable per `LaunchPlan` or `Execution`.

-- To configure the default Rawoutput path (prefix in an object store like S3/GCS), we can configure it during registration as shown in :std:ref:`flytectl_register_files`.
+- The default Rawoutput path (prefix in an object store like S3/GCS) can be configured during registration as shown in :std:ref:`flytectl_register_files`.
   The argument ``--outputLocationPrefix`` allows us to set the destination directory for all the raw data produced.
 Flyte will create randomized folders in this path to store the data.
 - To override the ``RawOutput`` path (prefix in an object store like S3/GCS), we can specify an alternate location when invoking a Flyte execution, as shown in the following screenshot of the LaunchForm in FlyteConsole:

   .. image:: https://raw.githubusercontent.com/flyteorg/flyte/static-resources/img/core/launch_raw_output.png

+- In sandbox, the default Rawoutput-prefix is configured to be the root of the local bucket.
+Hence Flyte will write all the raw data (reference types like blob, file, df/schema/parquet etc.) under a path defined by the execution.

 Metadata
 ~~~~~~~~